 Cornwall Disability Research Network

-We created the Cornwall Disability Research Network project in 2006 with a range of partners.
+We created the Cornwall Disability Research Network in 2006 with a range of partners.
 The purpose of the network is to provide a forum to share research skills and expertise in Cornwall among like-minded people.
 Our key partner in this is Cornwall College, with whom we hold an annual event in October.
 This brings together researchers from across the UK and further afield to share their research on a range of topics.

 Our key research focus is based on ideas around disability and rurality.
 This is an under researched and under theorised research topic.
 Most other disability research centres in the UK, and across the world, are based in urban university settings.
-Our project breaks this mould by locating the research activity with Disability Cornwall & Isles of Scilly, and therefore outside of academia.
+Our project breaks this mould by locating the research activity with disAbility Cornwall & Isles of Scilly, and therefore outside of academia.

 How our work has made a difference

-The National Adult Social Care (NASCIS) data research and the 'Numbers of disabled people in Cornwall' research has informed our lobbying and campaigning work, as well as our interactions with Health & Social Care providers in Cornwall.
+The National Adult Social Care (NASCIS) data research and the 'Numbers of disabled people in Cornwall' research has informed our lobbying and campaigning work, as well as our interactions with Health and Social Care providers in Cornwall.

-The History research will be used in an educational way with disability organisations in Cornwall, with colleges, statutory and voluntary sector service providers, with disabled people themselves, and with several universities across the UK and further afield on their Disability Studies courses.
+The History research will be used in an educational way with disability organisations in Cornwall, with colleges, statutory and voluntary sector service providers, with disabled people themselves, and with several Universities across the UK and further afield on their Disability Studies courses.